Onenightcarnival/CS520/README.md

 # EleNa: Elevation-based Navigation

-Navigation systems try to get the shortest or the fastest path from one point to another.
-However, in some cases we would like to further customize the way in which we travel.
-If you are working out, maybe you want to maximize the elevation or use the path with the least elevation changes.
-The EleNa project tries to find the best path between two points according to the user preferences.
-The user selects an origin and a destination and the amount of extra distance that he/she is willing to travel to either reduce or maximize the elevation gain.
+The usual Navigation System tries to get the shortest or the fastest path from one point to another.
+However, in some cases, having the ability to further customize the path is desirable.
+Such a case could arise if, while working out, following a path that maximizes or minimizes the elevation gain is more convenient than the usual shortest path in order to get better training results.
+Therefore, the EleNa project tries to find the best path between two points according to the user preferences regarding elevation gain and some distance constraint with respect to the shortest path.

 ## Getting Started